Aminophen98/Vocabumin/SETUP.md

-# Vocabumin Setup Guide
+# Vocaminary Setup Guide

-Complete installation instructions for the Vocabumin Chrome extension.
+Complete installation instructions for the Vocaminary Chrome extension.

 ## Table of Contents